sachinahya/tabular-transformer/README.md

 # tabular-transformer

-Tools for reading and parsing tabular data.
+Decorators and utilities for reading and parsing tabular data.